Stroke Symptoms and Treatment (cont.)

 If an acute stroke is still a consideration, blood tests and CT of the head are indicated.
 However, the tests are not used to make the diagnosis, but are used to help plan treatment.
 Nonetheless, a CT is often used to differentiate an ischemic from a hemorrhagic stroke because the treatment plans are quite different.

-In certain circumstances, an MRI of the brain may be possibly indicated, but not all hospitals have this technology readily available.
+An MRI of the brain may be possibly indicated, but not all hospitals have this technology readily available.

 An EKG may be performed to check the heart's rate and rhythm.
+The patient is usually placed on a cardiac monitor.

 Get breaking medical news.